Akirapearl/LearningGo/README.md

 		* Oriented for web development
 		* Using Let's Go book by Alex Edwards and other resources

+	6- /concepts
+		* Oriented for more complex Go concepts learning as Go routines or generics.
 - gophercises

 		* Exercises made during 2024, from [gophercises site](https://gophercises.com/)